 Doctor's Notes on Heart Disease

 Heart disease (cardiac disease) describes any disorder that affects the heart.
 It is not the same as cardiovascular disease, which is any disease of the heart blood vessels.

 Sudden cardiac arrest can occur when the heart suddenly stops beating effectively.
 This condition can be fatal.
 Cardiac arrest typically occurs in people who have had previous heart attacks, but it may occur as the first symptom of heart disease.

-What Are the Risk Factors for Heart Disease?
+What is the Treatment for Heart Disease?

 Heart Disease : Test Your Medical IQ QuizQuestion